shreyasmiraj/CFsshTunnel/README.md

 ----------------------------------
 ### client - setup

-Note: Ensure to update ~/.ssh/config on the client as displayed on the output after running CFsshTunnel()
+Ensure to update ~/.ssh/config on the client as displayed on the output after running CFsshTunnel()

 - ssh
 ```